absorensen/numbers_go_brrrr/m1_memory_hierarchies/README.md

 </figcaption>
 </figure>

-To further complicate things, multicore CPU's have each CPU sharing the disk, memory and L3 cache, sometimes they also share the L2 cache with a few other CPUs.
+To further complicate things, multicore CPU's have each core sharing the disk, memory and L3 cache, sometimes they also share the L2 cache with a few other cores.
 We are also at risk of each core not just reading from the same values, but some of them could even modify one or more of the 5 values.
 At any point in time a value loaded from memory, to L3 cache, to L2 cache, to L1 cache, to the registers of thread A, might be invalid because thread B wrote to that value.
 This may have updated